Origami-Cloudless-AI/TinyMLaaS-2023-winter/docs/general/background.md

-# Backround information and some literature sources
+# Background information and some literature sources

 ## Federated learning in TinyML